-Is there a Grand Cru Sancerre?
+Is There a Grand Cru Sancerre?

-Vinously speaking, these communes are not equals.
-There's really no point in talking about the wines of Menetou-Râtel, for instance, but Bué certainly must be explored.
-Confusingly, the greatest sub-region of Sancerre isn't even one of the communes; it's the tiny hamlet of Chavignol, home to the famous vineyards of Monts Damnés and Cul de Beaujeu and such elite producers as Francois Cotat and Gérard Boulay.
+There are, of course, exceptions.
+Bué has begun to develop a bit of a unique identity among some American Sancerre fans, especially for wines coming from predominantly Oxfodian soils.
+And, perhaps confusingly, Sancerre’s most famous sub-region isn't even one of the communes; it's the tiny hamlet of Chavignol, home to the famous vineyards of Monts Damnés and Cul de Beaujeu, and such elite producers as Francois Cotat and Gérard Boulay.

 What else is there to learn?

-- Part Three: The Kimmeridgian marl of Chavignol, which has many significant vineyards and producers, including the ones named earlier.
+Part Three: The Kimmeridgian marl of Chavignol, which has many significant vineyards and producers, including the ones named earlier.

-- Part Four: The Oxfordian limestone soils, the best wines of which can be found in the commune of Bué.
+Part Four: The Oxfordian limestone soils, the best wines of which can be found in the commune of Bué.
 Here we will look at the wines of Lucien Crochet and others.

 Want a list of Sancerre’s 14 communes?